mienaikoe/ziyu/Chapters/5-0-Epilogue.md

 I had a moment to look out the porthole again and saw the thousand lantern lights of Rudjan below me.
 I wondered at them.
 If they had seen me making a mess of their sky.
 If they knew who I was, or if they just assumed I was another weapon of Holrag raining down upon Ulukoma.
 I figured that I was lucky they spared me such a mission.

-"Second chutes at one lao'ka.
+"Second chutes at two thousand paces.
 'Black like the ocean'."

 I braced again and felt the tug of the chutes slow me down.
 Above me, I saw my airspeed dial begin to fall and rest at a low speed, and felt happy to at least know that I could feel the ocean beneath me before I passed.